MoneyGodONE/MGO/README.md

 markdown
 # 🌐 Our Ecosystem Portfolio

 Welcome to review our key projects and developments.
-This ecosystem covers areas from AI and Blockchain to crowdfunding and media platforms.
+This ecosystem covers areas from AI and Blockchain to crowdfunding and media platforms and charitable initiatives.

 ---